excln/BmsONE/docs/readme_en.txt

 BmsONE is an editor for bmson files.
 Bmson is a new music game format derived from BMS.
 See [6.
 Links] for more information about bmson.
+This application currently supports v0.21 bmson only.
+Other versions are not supported.

 The latest version of this document can be found at following URL: http://sky.geocities.jp/exclusion_bms/bmsone.html